LiamsGitHub/GlucometerBluetoothToHealthKit/README.md

 The Bluetooth Forum developed a standard “GATT” profile for BGMs.
 Details can be found here: https://www.bluetooth.com/specifications/gatt/viewer?attributeXmlFile=org.bluetooth.service.glucose.xml

 Reads from the BGM are performed via its “Record Access Control Point (RACP)” characteristic.
-The code writes to RACP requesting data frreadsom the Bluetooth Glucose Measurement and Glucose Measurement Context characteristics.
+The code writes to RACP requesting data from the Bluetooth Glucose Measurement and Glucose Measurement Context characteristics.

 Examples of RACP commands (which are sparsely documented in the spec and that I had to discover iteratively):